 Pinterest glams up business profiles with dynamic covers, new stats

 Pinterest is a platform for finding ideas — and now when users visit a business profile, they’ll be greeted by a header made up of the top posts.
-On Tuesday, April 17, Pinterest began rolling out new profile pages for businesses, along with new insights.
+On Tuesday, April 17,

 Business profiles are now capped by a dynamic header made up of highlighted pins.
 Businesses can choose what images automatically appear in that header, including options on displaying the latest pins, a specific board or the most recent activity.
 The images from those pins then make up the new header image, though the header doesn’t appear to be interactive.

 The new header graphics are followed by a stat even followers can see — the number of monthly viewers.
-The stat tallies up the number of users that saw pins over the last 30 days, Pinterest says.
+The stat tallies up the number of users that saw pins over the last 30 days,

 YouTube addresses creator complaints — but some ads are still slipping through